ccfontes-code-tests/twitter-hashtags/README.md

 ## TODO

 - resume streaming on failure
-- support getting new tweets in real-time while bootstrapping the report
+- support getting new tweets tweeted before and during bootstrap of the report
+- move ipsum-lorem rand statuses gen to it's own module

 ## Development
 The command below will open a repl and continuously run the tests everytime